galindo89/to-do-list/README.md

 1. Flexbox layout guides.
 2. JavaScript task management examples.
 3. CSS styling tips for responsive design.
-4. JSDoc for documenting the js functions
+4. JSDoc for documenting the js functions.
+5. MDN Web Docs for arrow functions and using local storage.

 ### Final Declaration of authenticity and credit
 I declare that this README and the associated code are my original work.
 Any references to external sources have been properly credited.